patrickmwatson/twittercodingassignment/README.md

 ## Launch

-In order to execute this android applications simply clone the repository locally, open with Android Studio, and press the 'run' button in the top left corner.
+In order to execute this android applications simply launch the .apk file in the parent directory.
+Or clone the repository locally, open with Android Studio, and press the 'run' button in the top left corner.

 ## Tests